REQUEST COURSE INFORMATION

-N ahce features the nations most reputable online continuing health education courses.
-Nahce Medical Assistant Administrative Specialist Continuing Heath Education w/ Stacked Credentials Program is designed around inexpensive online courses and an ideal way for competent individuals to earn the necessary credentials to become a Medical Administrative Assistant, Electronic Health Records Specialist and Billing and Coding Specialist.
+N ahce features the Nations most reputable online continuing health education courses.
+Nahce Medical Assistant Administrative Specialist Continuing Health Education w/ Stacked Credentials courses is designed around inexpensive online courses and an ideal way for competent individuals to earn the necessary credentials to become a Medical Administrative Assistant, Electronic Health Records Specialist and Billing and Coding Specialist.

 Medical Assistant Administrative Specialist provide an essential service to hospitals and physician’s offices, ambulatory surgical centers (ASC)s and hospital outpatient facilities.
 Most work closely with hospital administrators and laboratory services.
 Medical Assistant Administrative Specialist often fill out insurance forms or code patients’ medical information.
 They often answer telephones and schedule patient appointments and buy supplies and equipment for the office.
 Medical Administrative Assistant Specialist may work closely with hospital administrators and laboratory services.
 Medical Administrative Assistant Specialist take and record patients’ personal information.
 They must be able to keep that information confidential and discuss it only with other medical personnel who are involved in treating the patient.